Charlotte of Albret: Marriage to Cesare Borgia

-On arrival to the throne, Louis XII of France intended to establish strong bonds with Brittany in order to incorporate it to the Kingdom of France, aiming to marry Anne of Brittany for the purpose; however, he was married by then to Joan of Valois.
-The Foix-Albret, led by Alain de Albret, feared a French takeover of the Viscounty of Béarn, de facto sovereign, but claimed now by the French king.
+On his accession to the throne, Louis XII of France intended to ensure that Brittany remained tied to the Kingdom of France, aiming to marry Anne of Brittany for the purpose; however, he was married at that time to Joan of Valois.

-The Navarrese monarchs Catherine and John started a rapprochement to Louis XII in order to appease his ambitions in Béarn, by supporting Louis XII in his attempt to marry the Breton princess.
+The Foix-Albret, led by Alain d'Albret, feared a French takeover of the Viscounty of Béarn, so the Navarrese monarchs, Catherine and John (d'Albret) initiated a rapprochement with Louis XII in order to appease his ambitions in Béarn, by supporting Louis XII in his attempt to marry the Breton princess.
 Louis XII demanded that Pope Alexander VI issue an annulment of his marriage to Joan.
 The latter responded in kind by requiring a princess of royal blood to marry his son Cesare.
 The monarchs of Navarre proposed in turn Charlotte for the bargain.

-The political move would get the monarchs Catherine and John peace of mind to the north of the Pyrenees, while at the same time establishing friendly diplomatic relations with Rome that could pave the way to solve their conflict over ecclesiastic appointments in Navarre, especially concerning the bishop of Pamplona Pallaviccini, a designation contested by the Navarrese monarchs.
+The political move was designed to provide Catherine and John with peace of mind to the north of the Pyrenees, while at the same time establishing friendly diplomatic relations with Rome that could pave the way to solve their conflict over ecclesiastic appointments in Navarre, especially concerning the bishop of Pamplona Pallaviccini, a designation contested by the Navarrese monarchs.
 The conditions were set down on the contract of the wedding held in the spring of 1499.
 The bride's brother Amanieu d'Albret was also to be made a cardinal.

-On 10 May 1499, at the age of 19 at Blois, Charlotte married Cesare Borgia, the notorious illegitimate son of Pope Alexander VI Borgia and Vannozza dei Cattanei.
+On 10 May 1499, at the age of 19 at Blois, Charlotte married the condottiero Cesare Borgia, who was the illegitimate son of Pope Alexander VI and Vannozza dei Cattanei.
 He had recently been created Duke of Valentinois by King Louis XII of France.
 The marriage was political, arranged with the purpose of strengthening Cesare's alliance with France.
 Cesare did not remain for long in the territories under the rule of the Foix-Albret.
 He left for Italy soon after the wedding, with Charlotte pregnant.
-He neither returned to France, nor knew the daughter born.
+He neither returned to France, nor ever met his legitimate daughter.
 Cesare accompanied King Louis in his invasion of Italy.

 Tomb and effigy in La Motte-Feuilly.

 Charlotte was described as having been "beautiful and rich".
 In 1504, she became the owner of the properties of Feusines, Néret, and La Motte-Feuilly.
 Cesare and Charlotte had one daughter together: